-Ingestion:
+Ingestion: Un

-Unlikely due to the form of the product, except for granular materials (flux).
+Unlikely due to the form of the product.
 Avoid hand, clothing, food, and drink contact with metal fume or powder which can cause ingestion of particulate during hand to mouth activities such as drinking, eating, smoking, etc. If ingested, do not induce vomiting.
 Contact a poison control center.
 Unless the poison control center advises otherwise, wash out mouth thoroughly with water.
 If symptoms develop, seek medical attention at once.